 The Committee reviews our CEO's compensation and the terms of his employment agreement on an annual basis in connection with the review of all other executive officers' compensation.
-Based on a review of the Competitive Analysis, Mr. Heasley did not receive an increase to his base salary or his annual on-target MIC award and therefore, his base salary of \$575,000 and annual on-target MIC award of \$575,000 remained the same during 2010.
-The Committee determined that Mr. Heasley's base salary was market competitive and in line with his performance as the CEO of the Company and an annual on-target MIC award equal to 100% of his base salary conforms to market practice where a CEO's annual cash incentive target typically equals his base salary.
+Based on a review of the Competitive Analysis, Mr. Heasley received an increase to his base salary and his annual on-target MIC award.
+Mr. Heasley's base salary and on-target MIC award both increased from \$575,000 to \$600,000 during 2012.

-On December 10, 2009, as part of the 2010 LTIP, Mr. Heasley received a grant of 36,570 performance shares and 45,708 stock options.
+On December 8, 2011, as part of the 2012 LTIP, Mr. Heasley received a grant of 42,974 performance shares and 53,718 stock options.